microsoft/cpp_client_telemetry/docs/supported-platforms.md

 # Supported Platforms
-The SDK definines 'platforms' as the union of Operating System, Compiler, and Standard Library.
+The SDK defines 'platforms' as the combination of Operating System, Compiler, and Standard Library.

 ## Compilers
 The SDK requires a code base that at least supports C++11 and our code is C++11 compliant.
 We guarantee the SDK will compile under any of the following compilation flags: